rememberSoftwares/yacana/README.md

 However, sending the whole history to the LLM for each Task to solve has some disavantes that canno't be overturn:
 * The longer the history the longer the LLM takes to analyse it and return an answer.
 * Each LLM comes with a maximum token window size.
-This the maximum words an LLM can analyse in one run, therefor it's maximum memory.
+This the maximum words an LLM can analyse in one run, therefore it's maximum memory.
 One token roughly reprensents one word or 3/4 of a word.
 More information on token count per word [here](https://winder.ai/calculating-token-counts-llm-context-windows-practical-guide/) or [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

 To counteract thoses negative effects it is recommanded you clean the history when possible.
 You can use the `forget=True` parameter in the Task() class so the prompt and the LLM response do not get save to the history ([see here]() @todo).
 There are other ways to preserve the history from useless noise.
 But first we'll look at viewing ones Agent history.
 Fortunatly Yacana got you covered.